 Jacket potatoes are a mainstay for easy weeknight meals.
 With the aid of a soup pot and an immersion blender, those flavors become a warming and cozy bowl of goodness to enjoy by the spoonful.

 The usual baked potato soup tends to be a heavy affair – loaded with cream, cheese, and animal products aplenty.
-But this loaded vegan baked potato soup nixes those ingredients, while still giving the experience of a hearty, filling soup that will dampen the howling winds outside.
+But this loaded vegan version nixes those ingredients, while still giving the experience of a hearty, filling soup that will dampen the howling winds outside.

 It’s topped with any of your favorite jacket potato toppings: